buttercubz/starfield/README.md

 # Starfield

-automatically installs some essential mods to improve the starfield experience
+automatically installs some essential mods to improve the starfield experience. (only works with xbox app version, steam version will be asap)

 mods list: